getsidekicker/feature-php/README.md

 ## Context

-By default, context is is sent to Flagr as part of the evaluation call.
-This can be used to add constraints against segments
+By default, context is sent to Flagr as part of the evaluation call.
+This can be used to add constraints against segments.

 ## Creating new feature flag